 Stefan Swartling Peterson

 I am a Public Health Physician and Professor of Global Health.
 My formative work has been in East Africa over the last 20 years working on healht systems and implementation science in the fiels of child survival, perinatal quality of care and capacity development.
-I am currently the Chief of the Health Section in UNICEF, based in New York.
+I served as the Global Chief of the Health for UNICEF 2016-20, based in New York.
+From 1 January 2021 I am Professor of Global Transformation for Health at KI, with side affiliations to Uppsala University and Makerere University, Uganda.

 University Medical Degree, Uppsala University